IELTS Speaking Samples and Answers

 Q. Why do you think some people like doing new things?

 Answer: It is just in our human nature to try out new things.
 Some people try new things just for the “fun” of it while others like doing new things because they genuinely want to help out their fellow human beings by discovering or inventing something completely new.
 Then, there is another group of people who like to try new things simply because they are just too bored with doing the same things over and over again.
-Anyway, whatever is the reason for which people like doing new things, they usually open up the doors for new opportunities.
-In fact, if we didn’t like doing new things, we, as the human race, would still be wearing leaves of trees and eating raw meats!
+Anyway, whatever the reason is for which people like doing new things, they usually open up the doors for new opportunities.
+In fact, if we didn’t like doing new things, we, as the human race, would still be wearing leaves of trees and eating raw meat!

 Q. What problems can people have when they try new activities for the first time?

 Answer: When people try new activities for the first time, a major problem they face is that they become nervous simply because it is our human nature to fear the “unknown”.
 The next problem they probably face is that they get “discouraged” by their so-called well-wishers not to try out anything new.
-But, even if we “cross” this first hurdle, the next thing we worry about is whether we will able to do them properly or not - just the way they are supposed to be done.
+But, even if we “cross” this first hurdle, the next thing we worry about is whether we will be able to do them properly or not - just the way they are supposed to be done.
 But, then, when we finally do try the new activities after crossing all the hurdles, the chances are we will fail.
 And once we fail, we will probably give up trying new activities, which is, of course, a worst-case scenario.

 Q. Do you think it’s best to do new things on your own or with other people?
 Why?

 Answer: Well, it depends on what we are trying.
 But, I think that it is best to do new things with other people mainly because they will probably be able to guide us from the very start to ensure our success.
 But, in case we fail, we won’t probably feel so bad and embarrassed since there is a chance that somebody else also has failed.
-Besides, trying new things together with other people won’t make us feel as nervous as we would have tried it alone, in case if we need help.
+Besides, trying new things together with other people won’t make us feel as nervous as we would have tried it alone, in case we need help.

 Discussion topics: Learning new things: